Want to learn how to make half a million dollars with just one marketing video?

 This kind of success rate is definitely uncommon, however, it presents an amazing learning opportunity.

 Let’s break down this video into it’s raw elements, so you can decide what to apply to your own marketing video!

-One thing we insist on before you start your marketing video, is to spend time on concept creation.
+One thing we insist on before you start your marketing video is to spend time on concept creation.

 I learned this from my days of working in TV and film production.
 If you don’t have a strong concept, you don’t have a show.

-Same goes with your video.
+The same goes for your video.

 Please don’t attempt the same thing everyone else is doing.